miyuki-starmiya/javascript/react/README.md

 7. delete <Component /> property

 - this.state is local variable in Component(Instance)
-- props, state only affect child components. because those are one direction binding
+- props, state only affect child components. because those are `one direction binding` unlike Vue.js

 both props and state are just variable. so you deal with state as props but you should use state if this variable have status of [dynamic, independent, top-component]